WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ## Using hardware wallet step-by-step

 1. Start your Wasabi Wallet and go to `Add Wallet`.
-2. Click on `Connect to hardware wallet` and then connect the hardware wallet via cabel.
-Alternatively, you can import a Coldcard skeleton file via SD card using `Import Wallet` at the add wallet dialog.
+2. Click on `Connect to hardware wallet` and then connect the hardware wallet via cable.
+Alternatively, you can import a Coldcard skeleton file via SD card by using `Import Wallet` at the add wallet dialog.
 3. Confirm that the detected hardware wallet is correct.
 4. Click `Open`, and wait for the wallet to load.
 5. Now you can [receive](/using-wasabi/Receive.md) bitcoin to addresses controlled by the hardware wallet.